 As annoying as those pesky bumps are, Dr. Rogers says that there’s not a whole lot you can do about it.
 “Keratosis pilaris is genetically determined, something that many of us will have for our entire lives,” she explains.
 “Figuring how to keep things in check at home is the best long-term solution.”

 While there’s currently no treatment that will absolutely get rid of KP, you can improve its appearance and symptoms with some TLC—and one of the best things you can do at home is to keep your skin moisturized all the time.
-“Moisturize your skin after shower or before bed with a thick, bland moisturizer,” says Dr. Rogers.
+“Moisturize your skin after a shower or before bed with a thick, bland moisturizer,” says Dr. Rogers.
 “To address roughness and texture changes, use a body wash and body cream with chemical exfoliators like glycolic acid three times a week.”
-And although it might be tempting to do so, Dr. Rogers warns against scrubbing and picking those tiny bumps.
+And although it might be tempting to do, Dr. Rogers warns against scrubbing and picking those tiny bumps.

 When it comes to natural treatment alternatives, raw coconut oil is a popular choice because of its hydrating and mild anti-inflammatory properties.
 However, since studies show that oil mixed with water (emulsions) hydrate the skin better than oil alone, Dr. Rogers suggests reaching for thick creams infused with nourishing oils instead.
-To treat redness, she usually prescribes topical steroid to temporarily ease the discoloration.
+To treat redness, she usually prescribes a topical steroid to temporarily ease the discoloration.
 “You cannot do this forever, but for special events, it will make things look nicer.”

 Ready to give your skin an extra dose of pampering?
 We’ve listed our top product picks to help you keep keratosis pilaris at bay!